-In the first installment of this series, my colleague Carmen Fontana talked about why everyone should get excited about Artificial Intelligence and Machine Learning.
-I agree!
+In the first installment of this series, we talk about why everyone should get excited about Artificial Intelligence and Machine Learning.

-Machine Learning (ML) continues to grow in its impact, providing exciting learning opportunities for technologists like myself.
+Machine Learning (ML) continues to grow in its impact, providing exciting learning opportunities for technologists like us.

 So what is ML exactly?
 I’ll explain the basics below.